ivy-llc/ivy-llc.github.io/README.md

 - This makes an automatic build commit to the `gh-pages` branch of this repo

-- NOTE: this can cause the website to be down for up to an hour while it's updating
+- NOTE: this can cause the website to be down for some time while it's updating